 Targeting Benicia kings from the bank is simple, but it isn’t easy.
 The simple part is the tackle.
 All you need is a long 8 to 9 foot spinning rod matched with a reel that will hold 200 yards of 15 to 25 pound test monofilament.
-Tip your main line with a snap swivel and snap on a large spinner such as a Mepps, Silvertron or one of the outstanding models produced by Bob Sparre.
+Tip your main line with a snap swivel and snap on a large spinner such as a Mepps, Blue Fox or Silvertron.

 Once you arrive at an area where salmon are being caught, stake out a comfortable location and start casting.
 Cast the spinner up current, count in down so it is near the bottom and slow roll it back.
 You’ll have no problem distinguishing the strike.
 When something grabs the lure so hard it almost separates you from the rod, you’ll know that a salmon has come calling.

 Moving up river, we come to the Delta proper.
-For our purposes we’ll focus on the water from Rio Vista up to Walnut Grove, but action takes place both above and below this stretch of water and in other locations such as the Mokelumne River.
+For our purposes, we’ll focus on the water from Rio Vista up to Walnut Grove.

-Every once in a while a guy tossing lures for black bass or stripers will hook a king in these waters, but you can’t hang your hat on such an accident happening to you.
+Every once in a while a guy tossing lures for black bass or stripers will hook a king in these waters, but you can’t hang your hat on such an accident happening.
 The tried and true approach for hooking kings in the Delta is trolling.
-I’m going to describe three basic rigs.
-One is the best, one is pretty good and one is purely theoretical.
-However before I get into these rigs I’ll speak a bit about tackle.

 On the business end of your rig everything runs off a three way system.
 To start rigging take your main line and attach it to a three way swivel.
 On the lower eye of that swivel attach an 18 inch dropper made of 10 or 12 pound mono and tip it with a snap.
 That’s where your sinker will attach.
 To the remaining eye of the three way attach a 4 to 5 foot 25 pound test mono leader that will ultimately be tipped with your lure.

-The best lure is a large spinner such as a Silvertron or a Bob Sparre spinner.
-It seems every one has their favorite color when it comes to spinners.
+When it comes to spinners it seems like everyone has their favorite color.
 Proven producers include hot pink with a silver or glow blade, chartreuse with a silver blade or orange with a silver or orange glow blade.

-The only other thing you’ll need in terms of terminal tackle is a selection of torpedo weights ranging from 2 to 6 ounces.
+Beyond lures the only other thing you’ll need in terms of terminal tackle is a selection of torpedo weights ranging from 2 to 8 ounces.